QuantEcon/lecture-source-py/rst_files/opt_tax_recur.rst

         \end{aligned}

-With these understandings, equations :eq:`TS_barg` and :eq:`TS_barg_aust` simplify in the case of the CRRA utility function.
+With these understandings, equations :eq:`TS_barg` and :eq:`TS_barg_aust` simplify in the case of the CRRA utility function

 They become